contentful/slash-developers/docs/tutorials/general/anatomy-cda-request.md

     "locale": "en-US"
   },

-# The following array retrieves a list of fields that belongs to the retrieved Entry
+# The following object retrieves a list of fields that belongs to the retrieved Entry
   "fields": {
     "title": "The Oldest Galaxies in the Universe", "body": "The formation of this galaxy, and others like it, was a momentous event in cosmic evolution.
 This galaxy and its brethren helped to ...",